openvinotoolkit/datumaro/README.md

 ### Python module

 Datumaro can be used in custom scripts as a Python module.
-Used this way, it allows to use its features from the existing codebase, enabling dataset reading, exporting and iteration capabilities, simplifying integration of custom formats and providing high performance operations:
+Used this way, it allows to use its features from an existing codebase, enabling dataset reading, exporting and iteration capabilities, simplifying integration of custom formats and providing high performance operations: